mua2022/I-MBank_CTF_writeups/Steganography/Years_of_legacy/Years_of_legacy.md

     flag{inm_fifty_one_years_of_legacy_to_date}

-## Alternative Method
+## Alternative Decryption Method
-The decription can be achieved using this tool https://gchq.github.io/CyberChef/
+The decryption can be achieved using this tool https://gchq.github.io/CyberChef/